 How Inventory Buffering with Automated Storage & Retrieval Systems Works:

 - Individual items, components, work-in-process or kitted parts are placed into the dynamic storage unit by an operator.
 Buffer stock is held here in a secure and enclosed system preventing theft and damage until needed.

-- To aid in inventory buffering, Power Pick Global (PPG) inventory management software provides real time inventory quantity reports, has minimum and maximum quantity alerts to eliminate shortages and can deliver items in FIFO order if needed.
+- To aid in inventory buffering, inventory management software provides real time inventory quantity reports, has minimum and maximum quantity alerts to eliminate shortages and can deliver items in FIFO order if needed.

-- For process buffering, the PPG software can alert the system operator when the buffered goods have completed the wait step and are ready to continue in the manufacturing process.
+- For process buffering, inventory management software can alert the system operator when the buffered goods have completed the wait step and are ready to continue in the manufacturing process.

 - For a highly automated solution, the buffer unit can be integrated with a conveyor system to automatically deliver buffered items directly to a manufacturing work cell.

 Benefits To Expect With An Automated Buffer Storage System:

 - - Fast and efficient buffering of lightweight, small-volume parts